GilesStrong/lumin/docs/source/description.md

 TMVA contained in CERN's ROOT system, has been the default choice for BDT training for analysis and reconstruction algorithms due to never having to leave ROOT format.
 With the gradual move to DNN approaches, more scientists are looking to move their data out of ROOT to use the wider selection of tools which are available.
 Keras appears to be the first stop due to its ease of use, however implementing recent methods in Keras can be difficult, and sometimes requires dropping back to the tensor library that it aims to abstract.
 Indeed, the prequel to LUMIN was a similar wrapper for Keras ([HEPML_Tools](https://github.com/GilesStrong/hepml_tools)) which involved some pretty ugly hacks.
 The fastai framework provides access to these recent methods, however doesn't yet support sample weights to the extent that HEP requires.
-LUMIN aims to provides the best of both, Keras-style sample weighting and fastai training methods, while focussing on columnar data and providing domain-specific metrics, plotting, and statistical treatment of results and uncertainties.
+LUMIN aims to provide the best of both, Keras-style sample weighting and fastai training methods, while focussing on columnar data and providing domain-specific metrics, plotting, and statistical treatment of results and uncertainties.

 ### Data types